-A lot of the research we’ve used so far is publicly accessible so we’ve listed it below.
-Sometimes, we get access to research that isn’t publicly shared at the time we got to see it.
+A lot of the research we’ve used so far is publicly accessible so we’ve listed some of the highlights of it below.
+Sometimes, we get access to research that isn’t publicly shared at the time we have been able to use it.
 As soon as we can share it, we will.
-If we can’t share a particular piece of research, have faith that we’ll only use peer reviewed papers as hard evidence and we’ll test everything else against a panel of experts.
+If we can’t share a particular piece of research, have faith that we’ll only use peer-reviewed papers as hard evidence and we’ll test everything else against a panel of experts.

 If you’re a researcher, a mental health expert, social worker or someone with a background and knowledge you think could help us, we’d love to hear from you at email@example.com.

 - Feeling queer and blue: A review of the literature on depression and related issues among gay, lesbian, bisexual and other homosexually active people, La Trobe University, 2008

 - Growing Up Queer: Issues Facing Young Australians Who Are Gender Variant and Sexuality Diverse, The Young and Well CRC, 2014